Bedrock-OSS/bedrock-wiki/docs/concepts/mcstructure.md

 > >
 > > ![List][list] of ![Compound][compound] `entities`: List of entities as NBT, stored exactly the same as entities in the world file itself.
 Tags like `Pos` and `UniqueID` are saved, but replaced upon loading.
 > >
 > > ![Compound][compound] `palette`: Contains multiple named palettes, presumably to support multiple variants of the same structure.
-However, currently only `default` is saved and loaded.
+However, currently, only `default` is saved and loaded.
 > > > ![Compound][compound] A single palette (currently only named `default`).
 > > > > ![List][list] `block_palette`: List of block states.
 This list contains the ordered entries that the block indices are referring to.
 > > > > > ![Compound][compound] A single block state.